-- 15.3 These funds are mainly an accumulation of interest earned on the LGF/GBF programme's unspent balances which has been used to cover costs of due diligence and external business assessments of projectsi and also meets some of the costs for the Accountable Body.
-A final evaluation report will also be commissioned in relation to GBF.
-BEIS also explicitly funded the GBF programme in 20/21. - 15.4 As funds are spent on schemes the balances are reducing so future income will be minimal.
+15.2 These funds are mainly an accumulation of interest earned on the LGF/GBF programme's unspent balances which has been used to cover costs of due diligence and external business assessments of projectsii and also meets some of the costs for the Accountable Body.
+A final evaluation report has also been commissioned in relation to GBF.
+As funds are spent on schemes the balances are reducing so future income will be minimal.
 The monitoring requirement for both these funds stretch beyond the period of the capital programme and therefore there will need to be some spend going forward to around 2030.
 The balance will be retained to cover those costs.